Sammons/Tutorials/README.md

 Sequential Execution - Node.js Tut.
 =========

+Note that this is the stage 1 code version.

 Sometimes with node you will have a series of things you want to have happen, but you are having difficulties with the async nature of node.js.

 Supplies needed: